lejacobroy/trading-signal/README.md

 - [ ] refine the indicator calculation
 - [ ] add a few bitcoin-only indicators
 - [ ] display a table of the live indicators per stock
+- [x] separate the indicator by types and add to db
+- [x] add timeframe/period to indicator